Guyana profile - Timeline

 2014 November - President Ramotar suspends opposition-dominated parliament just before it debates no-confidence motion in his government.
 Opposition accuses him of undermining democracy.

-2015 May - Ex-general David Granger of the Afro-Guyanese Partnership for National Unity and Alliance for Change wins presidential election by slim margin, ending 23 years of rule by Indian-dominated People's Progressive Party.
+2015 May - Former senior army officer David Granger of the Afro-Guyanese Partnership for National Unity and Alliance for Change wins presidential election by slim margin, ending 23 years of rule by Indian-dominated People's Progressive Party.

 ExxonMobil announces "significant" oil discovery off Guyana in waters claimed by Venezuela, which repeats its claim.
 Guyana seeks UN mediation.